Immunizations for Adults

 Vaccination against pneumococcal infection is now part of routine childhood immunization before the age of 2 years.
 However, most adults today have never received this vaccine.

-The CDC’s Advisory Committee on Immunization Practices recommends vaccination against pneumococcal disease, with Pneumovax23 and Prevnar13 for:
+The CDC’s Advisory Committee on Immunization Practices recommends vaccination against pneumococcal disease for adults with specific situations:

 - persons age 19 – 64 years who smoke cigarettes or have asthma; and